fhdsl/metricminer/paper.md

 |fhdsl/metricminer-dashboard|2024-05-05|16|9|3|1|

-metricminer also has a template dashboard that can be used as a starting point and for example usage and plots [@dashboard].
+Each data source has a set of functions for metrics it can retrieve and [all are described here](https://hutchdatascience.org/metricminer/). metricminer also has a template dashboard that can be used as a starting point and for example usage and plots [@dashboard].

 # Future Work

 Future development of `metricminer` will focus on further polishing and development of this package and its [template dashboard repository](https://hutchdatascience.org/metricminer-dashboard/).
-This may include adding new sources and features where metric mining is supported by `metricminer`.
+This may include adding support for new sources of metrics depending on user reported needs.

 # Acknowledgements